 The Ray Grehan connection gave the Invaders an opportunity to audition before Mike Jeffery.
 Throughout the audition Mike Jeffery, who was a staunch jazz fanatic, never showed any sign that he liked either the band or their music.
 Nevertheless, they were offered work at the club on condition that they added a saxophone to their line-up.
 The band promptly found a sax player named Barry Richardson and so their regular booking at the Club a’Gogo began on 28th November 1962.

-The Invaders line-up at the time of the band’s residency at the Club a’Gogo was: Neville McKittrick (vocals), Ian McCallum (guitar), Fenwick Trainer (organ), Malcolm Forster (bass), Barry Robinson (sax) and Dougie Vickers (drums).
+The Invaders line-up at the time of the band’s residency at the Club a’Gogo was: Neville McKittrick (vocals), Ian McCallum (guitar), Fenwick Trainer (organ), Malcolm Forster (bass), Barry Richardson (sax) and Dougie Vickers (drums).

 As well as the gigs at Newcastle’s Club a’Gogo, the Invaders were paid a weekly sum to appear at two other clubs owned by Mike Jeffery and Ray Grehan – the Downbeat in Newcastle and later, a second Club a’Gogo situated in Whitley Bay.
 Although Mike Jeffery was providing the Invaders with regular work, the band was by no means exclusive to him.
 The Invaders was given the freedom to take other bookings as long as they didn’t clash with the Gogo/Downbeat gigs.
 The band continued to take booking from Stan Henry at the Cellar Club in South Shields and various village halls throughout the northeast.